SintraCascaisSesimbra.com

 Igreja de Jesus: The first example of the Manueline style of architecture in Portugal, which would later adorn the great buildings of the early 16th century.
 The interior of the church features twisted columns and intricate stonework, representing the dawn of Portugal's Age of Discovery.

-Choco Frito: A local specialty of Setúbal, featuring tender cuttlefish coated in a crispy batter and deep-fried until golden.
+Choco Frito: A local speciality of Setúbal, featuring tender cuttlefish coated in a crispy batter and deep-fried until golden.
 Traditionally served with hand-cut chips and zesty garlic sauce, this dish has humble origins but has become one of the region's most beloved seafood offerings.

-The best of the Setubal region (please click the links for further details):
+The best sights of the Setubal region

 Estrada de Escarpa: This coastal road (the N379) through the Arrabida Natural Park offers unmatched views of limestone cliffs and the Atlantic Ocean.
-Each bend reveals new perspectives of this protected coastline.

 Cabo Espichel: A wild, windswept headland where cliffs plunge into the Atlantic.
 The isolated sanctuary complex includes an 18th-century lighthouse, ancient dinosaur footprints, and a baroque pilgrimage church.
 (Guide to Cabo Espichel)